nathan-ha/badMathLibrary/README.md

-idk im just seeing if i can write all the math functions with minimal use of external libraries
+# idk im just seeing if i can write all the math functions with minimal use of external libraries

+bmath.h has all the function declarations